kranthi108/Document-Split-Review/README.md

 ### Observability
 - Logs include user and entity IDs on key operations.
-- Metrics counters (Micrometer): `api.split.get`, `api.document.create`, `api.document.update`, `api.document.delete`, `api.pages.move`, `api.split.finalize`, `api.document.download`.
+- Metrics counters (Micrometer): `api.document.get`, `api.splitpart.create`, `api.splitpart.update`, `api.splitpart.delete`, `api.pages.move`, `api.document.finalize`, `api.document.download`.

 ### Assumptions
 - Users are Chartered Accountants (role `ACCOUNTANT`).
-- Service stores only metadata: users, splits, documents, pages; no real PDF storage.
+- Service stores only metadata: users, original documents, split parts, pages; no real PDF storage.
-- Splits are created upstream by AI; this service starts post-split.
-An example creator exists in `SplitService`.
+- Original documents are created upstream by AI; this service manages split parts and page moves.
+An example creator exists in `OriginalDocumentService` and the `DataSeeder`.
-- Deleting a document will:
+- Deleting a split part will:
-  - If `reassignTo` is provided, move pages to that document (must be in the same split).
+  - If `reassignTo` is provided, move pages to that split part (must be in the same original document).
-  - Otherwise, mark pages as unassigned (`document_id = null`).
+  - Otherwise, mark pages as unassigned (`split_part_id = null`).
 - Validation:
-  - CreateDocumentRequest requires `splitId`, `name`, `classification`, `filename`, and non-empty `pageIds`.
+  - CreateSplitPartRequest requires `originalDocumentId`, `name`, `classification`, `filename`, and non-empty `pageIds`.
-  - MovePagesRequest requires non-empty `pageIds` and `targetDocumentId`.
+  - MovePagesRequest requires non-empty `pageIds` and `targetSplitPartId`.
-  - UpdateDocumentRequest fields are optional; only provided fields are updated.
+  - UpdateSplitPartRequest fields are optional; only provided fields are updated.
-- AuthZ: users can access only their own splits/documents.
+- AuthZ: users can access only their own original documents and split parts.
 - Download API returns a generated mock PDF; content does not map to actual metadata.

 ### Postman